influxdata/influxdb-client-js/influxdb-client-apis.error_2.err.md

 ## Error\_2.err property

-err is a stack of errors that occurred during processing of the request.
+Stack of errors that occurred during processing of the request.
 Useful for debugging.

 <b>Signature:</b>